paperless-ngx/paperless-ngx/docs/setup.md

         [`PAPERLESS_CONSUMER_POLLING`](configuration.md#PAPERLESS_CONSUMER_POLLING), which will disable inotify.
 See
         [here](configuration.md#polling).

-6. Run `docker-compose pull`.
+6. Run `docker compose pull`.
 This will pull the image.

 7. To be able to login, you will need a super user.
 To create it, execute the following command: